darkterra/OLD-Node-Nas-Manager/README.md

 ####What do you need to run NNM ?
-For the moment NNM is planned and optimized to run on a RPI, however the project being carried by Node.js, it should work anywhere as long as you have intalled the Node.js server.
+For the moment NNM is planned and optimized to run on a RPI, however the project being carried by Node.js, it should work anywhere as long as you have intalled the Node.js server (Soon!).

 In short, to run NNM, you must have:
 * An RPI (or other more powerful computer)